CamilleHbp/webpack-demo/README.md

 This project is just a basic webpack configuration in order to learn the tool in a more "hands-on" fashion.

+## Webpack organisation

+I use a file called `webpack.parts.js` to architecture the different webpack concerns.
+The different parts could be separated in a file per feature (webpack-dev-server, CSS, etc.) if needed.
+It could also be separated in a file per mode (production/development/etc.) but I'm not a huge fan of that organisation.

 ## Nodemon

 Nodemon watches the webpack.config.js file, and reloads the configuration when it is modified.